 - Rinse again with water and a clean cloth and allow to them to dry.

-- If the stain is persistent, it may require harsher chemicals.
-Mix the RIT dye remover with a small amount of water to form a paste.
+- If the stain is persistent, it may require stronger chemicals.
+Mix the RIT Dye Remover with a small amount of water to form a paste.